likhia/data-pipelines/README.md

     <img width="500" src="assets/fork_button.png">
 4. Select an owner for the forked repository.
 5. By default, the fork will be named the same as the original.
 You can change the name of the fork if you prefer.
-6. Click Create fork.
+6. Click `Create fork`.

 ### Open your repository in GitPod
 1. In a browser, navigate to your fork of the GitHub repository that you created above.
 2. In the browser’s address bar, prefix the entire URL with `gitpod.io/#` and press Enter.
     - For example, `gitpod.io/#https://github.com/hiltonrosenfeld/data-pipelines`
+3. Click on the button `Continue with GitHub`.
-3. Sign in with your GitHub account and let the workspace start up.
+4. Authorise GitPod to sign in with your GitHub account.
+5. For Choose an Editor, select `VS Code • 1.x.x • Browser`.
+6. There is no need to install the Extension Pack for Java.

 <!--
 ### Pulsar CLI tools